umod/docs/docs/games/rust/hooks/player/OnPlayerHealthChange.md

 ## Usage

 * Called just before the player's health changes
-* Returning a non-null value cancels the health change
+* Return a non-null value to override the health change

 ## Examples